vicpagan/vicpagan.github.io/projects/controller-nav-sys.md

 <img class="img-fluid" src="../img/controller-nav-sys/controllerwebsite.png">

+## Robotics and Space Exploration (RoSE)

+At the beginning of my Fall 2023 semester, I decided to make a large change in my life and start taking my education and career more seriously.
+Maybe it was a random strike of motivation, or maybe it was the fearmongering of tech-bros online who claim that the software development industry is not growing and finding a job will be extremely hard without a solid background resume.
+Either way, I made it my goal to join at least one extra-curricular group or club to help expand my knowledge and experience in the field and one of these groups that I decided on was the Robotics and Space Exploration team at UH Manoa.

+RoSE is mostly infamous in the engineering department, as those students collaborating for part of a project for a few semesters is a requirement to graduate, but despite being made up of mostly engineers, the team needs a coding and software-focused team to control and allow the robot to complete its necessary tasks.
+I joined as part of the Guidance and Navigation Control team, or GNC, and started working on developing a navigation system on the ground station website that uses a controller instead of the previously used keyboard.

+## The Project Itself

-The controller navigation system is a webpage I created as a part of the Robotics and Space Exploration's Ground Station team that translates input from the controller into movement commands sent to the robot we are using.
+The controller navigation system is a webpage I created that translates input from the controller into movement commands sent to the robot we are using.

 This website was mostly implemented through the [React](https://react.dev/) framework and written using Javascript for the commands, both of which I gained much experience in through self-teaching methods to catch up to the rest of the team.